MrWolf-K9/snx-rs-gui/README.md

 Have running snx-rs service in `-m command` mode

 ## Limitations
+Login types:
+- SSO not working.
+- Tested only `Password` and `Password with MS auth`.

-- You need to have installed
+You need to have installed:

 | Package       | Install command                               |
 |---------------|-----------------------------------------------|